 What types of publication are there?
 What distinguishes a cumulative dissertation from a monograph?
 What is open access?
 Guidebooks and reference works often explain these terms in terms of the need to publish a research paper after completing a stage of an academic career (PhD, post-doctoral position, etc.).
 We understand the right of publication as a fundamental one that people acquire when they begin a course of study.
 In this article, you will therefore find an overview of the most common terms – not, however, as an all-round carefree package, but as an appeal for critical reflection.

-Essay in an (online) journal
+Essay in a journal

-In addition to print publication, online journals – driven by trends in the natural sciences – have long since become indispensable institutions for academic publications.
+In addition to print publication, journals – driven by trends in the natural sciences – have long since become indispensable institutions for academic publications.
 The advantages of high visibility for authors correlate with direct international sales opportunities for publishers.
 The publishing world is undergoing a phase of fundamental change due to digitalization.
 However, this entails challenges for workers‘ & authors‘ rights, as trade unions repeatedly point out.

 Journal articles are standard in many disciplines, including the natural sciences, economics, and the social sciences.
-Collaborative authorship is also not uncommon in these disciplines.
+Collaborative authorship (co-authorship) is also not uncommon in these disciplines.

 What is peer review?